kjxlau/primerdesign/README.md

 To screen for potential Taqman probe.

-It is recommended to set at least 5 deg C higher for the probe relative to the primer pair.
+It is recommended to set the melting temperature to be at least 5 deg C higher for the probe relative to the primer pair.

-Please also check for secondary structure (hairpin) using other tools like OligoAnalyzer https://www.idtdna.com/pages/tools/oligoanalyzer
+Please also check for secondary structure (hairpin) using other tools like OligoAnalyzer

+https://www.idtdna.com/pages/tools/oligoanalyzer

 <br />